FAQs

 But the two major parties aren’t incentivized to reduce extreme polarization.
 Instead, primaries, gerrymandering, geographic self-sorting, and news and social media bubbles keep us locked in partisan warfare.

 The system won’t self-correct by exhorting politicians to be more reasonable or to listen to the other side.
-Change will only come if the rules are structurally altered to incentivize cooperation and compromise.
+Change will only come if the rules are rewritten to incentivize cooperation and compromise.
 Fusion voting would help change those rules and incentives (See How would fusion parties influence major parties?, below), while also supporting the growth of political parties, which are the backbone of a healthy democracy.

 Reinstating fusion voting is a common sense solution to counter the extremism and polarization ingrained in our political system.
 Fusion voting benefits:

-- Voters: Fusion voting gives voters the ability to vote for a major party candidate with a real shot of winning on a party line that best matches their values.
+• Voters: Fusion voting gives voters the ability to vote for a major party candidate with a real shot of winning on a party line that best matches their values.
 The voter neither “wastes” their vote on a new party candidate who has no chance of winning, nor “spoils” the election by unintentionally helping the major party candidate they least prefer.
 Fusion also allows voters to vote for a major party candidate they like, without having to signal support for a major party they don’t support.

-- New Parties: Fusion voting gives new parties more influence over the political agenda by incentivizing major party candidates to appeal to the voters represented by that new party.
+• New Parties: Fusion voting gives new parties more influence over the political agenda by incentivizing major party candidates to appeal to the voters represented by that new party.

 In this moment, the most likely outcome would be the birth of centrist parties that support democracy, compromise and the rule of law, appealing to center-right and center-left constituencies.
 This party would give voters tired of partisan warfare a place to go, and would influence the two major parties to move away from the extremes and towards moderation.
 In the longer term, a limited number of other parties representing various viewpoints across the political spectrum would also emerge, enriching the political discourse beyond just red and blue.
 For example, in New York State (traditionally led by moderates from both parties), fusion voting has produced durable and constructive minor parties, like the Conservative Party on the right and Working Families Party on the left.